ktorio/ktor-documentation/topics/openapi-spec-generation.md

 ## Add dependencies

-* To enable specification generation, apply the Ktor Gradle plugin to your project:
+* To enable OpenAPI metadata generation, apply the Ktor Gradle plugin to your project:

 ```kotlin
 plugins {